 The potential is there, however, for small business owners to harness the power of these ads to reach billions of people across the world – and, more importantly, the specific segments of people who would be most likely to become your next customer.
 While it can be challenging, at first, to get the hang of things, once you do it’s more than worth it.

-This cheat sheet is meant to help you get the most from Facebook ads in an easy-to-understand format.
+This cheat sheet is meant to help you understand the quick and dirty on how to advertise on Facebook in an easy-to-understand format.
 It will cover basic Facebook advertising guidelines including:

 It’s vital to have an understanding of what you’re working with when getting started with Facebook ads.
 To that end, let’s start with the different ad types available to you.